Ramen Ramen Fes returns for a two-week citywide noodle crawl

 In past editions, restaurants have included a mix of classic ramen shops and unexpected entries—everything from izakayas to fusion kitchens.
 Expect bold, one-off bowls created specifically for the fest.

-For now, check out this list if you can't wait to start:
+If you're really feeling passionate about ramen, check out this list if you can't wait to start:

 Montreal ramen guide: Where to eat the best bowls in town - The Main